Constructing elusive functions with help of evaluation mappings: Introduction

-Finally we note that our results obtained for polynomial type algebraic complexities are applicable for similar complexities of the same nature, e.g. the rank of tensors and the rigidity of matrices.
+Finally we note that our results in effective elimination theory are applicable for similar complexities of the same nature, e.g. the determinantal complexity, the rank of tensors and the rigidity of matrices.